The characteristics, diagnosis, management, surveillance and epidemiology of Lyme disease or Lyme borreliosis.

 The disease can be found over most of the UK and is common in mainland Europe and the United States.

 PHE provides specialist diagnostic services and advice for clinicians through the Rare and Imported Pathogens Laboratory (RIPL).
-Advice for patients is available on NHS Choices and from Lyme Disease Action.

 Management and treatment